gkurts/git-training/handouts/0001-02-01-GitBasics-Saving.md

 slides.md
 ```

-Looking at the output from this command, we can see that \* slides.md is
+Looking at the output from this command, we can see that

+* slides.md is
-currently not being tracked \* client/index.html has been modified - and
+currently not being tracked
+* client/index.html has been modified - and is not in staging
-is not in staging \* newfile.md is staged and ready to be comitted
+* newfile.md is staged and ready to be committed

 If we make another change to newfile.md, the output from git status
 looks like: